Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

-In this paper, we consider the case that, for some fixed $k$, the defective set $S$ is chosen uniformly on the $\binom{p}{k}$ subsets of $\{1,\dotsc,p\}$ of cardinality $k$.
+In this paper, we consider the case that, for a given sparsity level $k$, the defective set $S$ is chosen uniformly on the $\binom{p}{k}$ subsets of $\{1,\dotsc,p\}$ of cardinality $k$.
 Following recent works such as \cite{Bal13}, we define the rate (in bits/test) of a group-testing algorithm using $n$ tests to be\footnote{Throughout the paper, $\log$ refers to natural logarithms taken to base $e$, and we write $\log_2$ for base 2 logarithms.}